 The 2019 NCSC report discovered that more than 318 public networks run on Windows XP despite Microsoft ending support for it in 2014.
 With companies relying on “legacy” software and cybercriminals utilizing AI and ML to mutate their malware, phishing attacks become nearly invisible to a company’s eyes and even more devastating.

 Stolfo notes that most phishers often use web scraping to imitate the legitimate domain.
-He recommends embedding code in the original website that allows webmasters to tracker and detect whether their website has been scraped, taking the embedded code with it.
+He recommends embedding code in the original website that allows webmasters to track and detect whether their website has been scraped, taking the embedded code with it.
 This code then triggers an alert and gathers information about the hacker such as their geolocation to help track down the source of the problem.

 While these measures are important for companies to improve their resilience against phishing attacks, there’s no substitute for user awareness as the most effective preventive strategy for tackling phishing.
 At its most basic, phishing is essentially an elaborate confidence trick.